 Bus accidents make up a tiny percentage of fatal accidents in North Carolina.
 However, 1,888 accidents involving buses in 2018 resulted in property damage and personal injury.
 With only nine fatalities, the statistics can seem misleading.
 In those accidents, there was extensive property damage and 548 reported injuries.
 Almost one-third of all bus accidents resulted in personal injuries.

 Suppose you were injured in a bus accident.
 In that case, a Shelby bus accident lawyer might be able to assist you in receiving compensation for your injuries.
 When another person causes an accident, you should not have to bear the financial burden of medical care.

-Farmer & Morris Law, PLLC, can fight to recover your costs and more.
+Farmer & Morris Law, PLLC, our bus accident lawyers can fight to recover your costs and more.
 Schedule a free consultation to discover how they might help you.